Making Beautiful and Useful Objects from Metal

 Machining

-Often used on metal, machining is a process in which a material is cut, drilled, or milled to precise specifications using specialized machines.
-BARN’s well-equipped Machine Shop can be used to repair parts, fabricate new parts, or 3D-print a component.
-The machines are controlled either manually or by CNC (computer numerical control).
+Machining is a process in which material is shaped to precise specifications by cutting, drilling, or milling with precision machines.
+At BARN’s Machine Shop, you can repair, fabricate, or 3D-print parts.
+The machines are operated manually or by CNC (computer numerical control).

 Sheet Metal